quixio/quix-docs/docs/platform/tutorials/sentimentAnalysis.md

     This service receives data from the “twitter-data” topic and streams data out to the “messages” topic.

-    > You now have a service that is ready to receive tweets and pass
+    !!! success

-    > them onto the sentiment processing stage.
+		You now have a service that is ready to receive tweets and pass them onto the sentiment processing stage.

 ## 4\.
 Twitter Data Source